adegroote/hyper/doc/hyper/tutorials/more_realist_first_agent.rst

 .. warning::

-    Do not forget to put under your chosen version control system files from ``user_defined/funcs``, they are necessary to build properly the agent.
+    Do not forget to put under your chosen version control system (e.g. *git*) files from ``user_defined/funcs``, they are necessary to build properly the agent.

 .. note::